-Join your yacht at Young Island, St Vincent and enjoy your first refreshing drink followed by a swim before lunch.
+Join your charter yacht at Young Island, St Vincent and enjoy your first refreshing drink followed by a swim before lunch.
 After lunch, find your sea legs on the short passage to Bequia, a two-hour sail.

 Once an active whaling station, Bequia is a unique island, with a very interesting history.
 Ashore, is a fun, tropical marketplace and sought-after, hand carved, wooden sailing boats.
 Enjoy your first night at anchor in Admiralty Bay and step a shore to visit the well know Frangipani Hotel for cocktails on the lawn overlooking the bay.
 After breakfast, sail by the Moonhole, where the architecture of Tom Johnson’s ‘open houses’ grows out of the rocks.
 Cruise close to West Cay, then on past Pigeon Island and Isla A Quartre, and on to Semplars Cay marking the entrance to Friendship Bay, with a wrap-a-round golden beach.
 Enjoy Lunch on anchor, and a swim before heading towards Mustique.

 Mustique is about a 2 hour cruise past Montezuma Shoal to Britannia Bay.
 Pick up a mooring ball and meet the friendly Harbor Master for an update on local activities.
 Take a tour of this private island, where the exclusive homes of the rich and famous dot the landscape and are built in a variety of architectural styles.
 Visit Basil’s Bar, where there may be a chance meeting with David Bowie or Mick Jagger.
 Rent a Moke, also known as a Mustique Mule, or a real horse to ride to Macaroni Beach.